arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 | Dibutyl phthalate (DBP)                | 1000                    |
 | Diisobutyl phthalate (DIBP)            | 1000                    |

-Exemptions : No exemptions are claimed.
+Exemptions: No exemptions are claimed.

 Arduino Boards are fully compliant with the related requirements of European Union Regulation (EC) 1907 /2006 concerning the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH).
 We declare none of the SVHCs ([https://echa.europa.eu/web/guest/candidate-list-table](https://echa.europa.eu/web/guest/candidate-list-table)), the Candidate List of Substances of Very High Concern for authorization currently released by ECHA, is present in all products (and also package) in quantities totaling in a concentration equal or above 0.1%.
 To the best of our knowledge, we also declare that our products do not contain any of the substances listed on the "Authorization List" (Annex XIV of the REACH regulations) and Substances of Very High Concern (SVHC) in any significant amounts as specified by the Annex XVII of Candidate list published by ECHA (European Chemical Agency) 1907 /2006/EC.